Transport in Greater Kuala Lumpur: Buses

 The Kuala Lumpur Mini Bus service is one of the oldest bus services in Malaysia and commenced operation in 1975.
 The Klang Valley's bus service was rather poor compared to other cities around the world before the bus network revamp, resulting in only 16% of the total population in Klang Valley using public transport.

 On 1 December 2015, the Land Public Transport Agency (formerly SPAD) under the Ministry of Transport revamped the bus network.
 Through this exercise, all bus routes were reorganised into 8 smaller corridors based on the main trunk roads connecting Kuala Lumpur's city center.
 In total, 8 stage bus corridors were introduced, namely the Ampang Corridor, Cheras Corridor, Sungai Besi Corridor, Klang Lama Corridor, Lebuhraya Persekutuan Corridor, Damansara Corridor, Jalan Ipoh Corridor, and Jalan Pahang Corridor were revamped under the Klang Valley region.

 Rapid Bus is the largest single operator of the bus network in Malaysia.
 Bus fare varies with bus operator, where Rapid Bus uses a cashless system and other operators uses cash system.
 Within the city centre, Rapid Bus also operates eight free GoKL City Bus lines.

 On 18 June 2020, Rapid Bus released new features on real time locations of bus in Google Maps, via collaboration with Google Transit.
-Almost 170 RapidKL's bus routes are covered with this real time feature.
+Almost 170 Rapid KL's bus routes are covered with this real time feature.
 Rapid Bus also had been expanded the application to MRT feeder bus service, Rapid Penang, and Rapid Kuantan by 2022, passengers can check the real time location via the kiosk website or the PULSE application.

 Several bus operators operate in Kuala Lumpur, linking the city centre with the suburbs of the Klang Valley.
 The main operator is Prasarana's subsidiaries of Rapid Bus, who took over the operations of the two main bus operators, Intrakota and Cityliner.

 Other operators include MARA Liner, Selangor Omnibus, Causeway Link and Wawasan Sutera.